What is steel?

 Molybdenum steel | 6 to 7 percent molybdenum | Retain temper at high temperature and used for making high-speed cutting tools. |

-The iron-carbon and iron silicon phase equilibrium play a vital role in the mechanical and technical strength of alloys of iron or steel.
-The varying properties and uses of steel by carbon are mainly associated with the formation or distribution of hard carbide (Fe3C) compounds or cementite.
+The iron-carbon and iron silicon phase equilibrium plays a vital role in the mechanical and technical strength of alloys of iron or steel.
+The varying properties and uses of steels by carbon are mostly associated with the formation or distribution of hard carbide (Fe3C) compounds or cementite.

 Next, separate the slag followed by the addition of requisite quantities of deoxidizer and other alloying elements.
-A reducing agent like petroleum coke together with ferrosilicon and ferromanganese is used as the deoxidizer, they reduce any left FeO.
-The technique of steel production has undergone vast changes in the last fifty years.
+A reducing agent like petroleum coke together with ferrosilicon and ferromanganese is used as the deoxidizer.
+They generally reduce any left FeO.
+The technique of steelmaking has undergone vast changes in the last fifty years.
 At present, it is going through the basic oxygen, open-hearth, and electric arc processes.

 - In the basic oxygen process, we used 99 percent pure oxygen for the production of steel from molten pig iron.

-- The oxygen penetrates into the molten charge creating a large turbulence motion and oxidizes the impurities.
+- The oxygen penetrates into the molten charge creating a large turbulence motion and oxidizing the impurities.

-- The slag is separated by tilting the converter and a rapid analytical check is performed to bring the metal to its desired composition and necessary addition of alloying metals to steelmaking.
+- The slag is separated by tilting the converter.
+A rapid analytical check is performed to bring the metal to its desired composition.
+The necessary addition of alloying metals to steelmaking.